 Enter stage right: Instagram.
 I’ve become a huge fan of Instagram, where I’ve been able to witness the creative journeys of old and new friends from around the world.
 I’m riveted by all the cooking projects, in awe of how long it takes someone to knit a pair of socks, and enjoy the camaraderie and support of the almost daily sketches in the devoted tinkersketch group.
 These Instagrammers are awesome.

 Yesterday, I put out a call for images on Instagram.
 I invited my IG friends to share a photo of their creative table.
 Whatever they were making, I wanted to see it.
 Within minutes I saw gorgeous tables full of leaf rubbings, fabric, bottlecaps, pony beads, tea-stained paper, and paper dolls.
 Special thanks to my lovely Tinkersketch friend Angela, Kara of Simple Kids, Jen of Paint Cut Paste, Amy of Maker Mama, and Jena of Happy Little Messes for jumping right in and showing me that this idea is worth pursuing.

-- Two Ways to Play: You can add your Creative Table to Google+ or Instagram, and add the hashtag #creativetable to your post so that everyone can find it easily.
+- Upload: You can add your Creative Table to Google+ or Instagram, and add the hashtag #creativetable to your post so that everyone can find it easily.